We collaborate with artists and activists to create live performance alongside campaigns for justice.

 SHYBAIRN comes from the geordie phrase “shy bairns get nowt,” which means ‘shy kids get nothing’ or ‘if you don’t ask you don’t get.’
 We are a collective of shy bairns, speaking up when no-one else will.

 I’m Caitlin, a theatre-maker and producer from Newcastle currently based in London.
 I graduated from MFA Advanced Theatre Practice at the Royal Central School of Speech and Drama in 2019, founding SHYBAIRN in my final year.
 I collaborate with a range of artists unique to each performance, supporting northern and working-class artists in particular.
-I produce womxn-led work which explores social, economic and environmental issues in the UK today.
+I produce women-led work which explores social, economic and environmental issues in the UK today.

 Nic is a multidisciplinary artist and theatre-maker from Newcastle.
 After training at Edinburgh College of Art and the Royal Central School of Speech and Drama they have worked as an artist, graphic designer, and scenographer, specialising in contemporary, devised work.
-They enjoy responding to unique performance spaces and sites and creating environments for play and exploration.
+They enjoy responding to unique performance spaces and creating environments for play and exploration.
 Nic's research interests include queer performance practices, architectural theory and history, and site-specific performance.

 To have fun